 If you or a loved one is addicted to Percocet, it’s important to seek help.
 Pennsylvania Adult and Teen Challenge offers addiction treatment that can help people recover from Percocet addiction.
 Reach out today for a free consultation.

-The Dangers of Oxycodone
+The Danger of Oxycodone

 Despite being a potent pain relief drug, doctors and patients should prescribe and use any medication containing oxycodone with extreme caution.
 There is a high risk of dependence and addiction.
 Furthermore, if patients take it in high doses or combine it with other substances like alcohol, this substance can interfere with breathing resulting in death.
 Many physicians face a moral dilemma when prescribing Percocet.
 They want to offer relief to patients suffering from severe pain, but they also understand the long-term dangers of opiates.
 More and more pain patients are being referred to pain-management specialists to help navigate the risks.